Planning Your Zimbabwean Safari

 The rains (if they come) cease by April leaving Zimbabwe’s game reserves lush and green and populated with African wildlife.
 The land starts drying out quite quickly and the evening temperatures start to drop as you head towards winter.

-June to August are the cooler months and evening game drives can get cold.
+June to August are the cooler months.
+Early morning and evening game drives can get cold.
 Days are still warm and clear and this is the start of the peak season for tourism as the bush dries out and game is easier to see.

 September to November:

 As the winter fades September heats up quickly and by October it’s really hot.
 It’s a fantastic time for game viewing as the animals are concentrated around the limited water holes.
-Storms clouds start to gather then leave without a drop and the heat increases, until one day in November the rain begins.
+Storm clouds start to gather then leave without a drop of rain and the heat increases, until one day in November the rain begins.

 What to Bring on your Safari